Turing Video-based Cognitive Tests to Handle Entangled Concepts: Introduction

 For the sake of completeness, we summarize the content of this article in the following.

-In Section \ref{entanglement}, we illustrate the general setting of a Bell-type test for the empirical detection of entanglement in both physical and conceptual domains.
+In Section \ref{entanglement}, we illustrate the general setting of a Bell-type test for the empirical detection of entanglement in both physical and cognitive, i.e. conceptual and linguistic, domains.
 The violation of the CHSH inequality is generally considered as conclusive towards the presence of entanglement in the given situation.
 We however observe that situations exist in which entanglement cannot only be attributed to the state of a composite entity, but also the measurements need to be considered to be entangled.
-This typically occurs in conceptual domains.
+This typically occurs in cognitive domains.

+In Section \ref{marginal}, we explain the general reasons which led us to put forward a theoretical approach that diverges in some aspects from more known approaches.

 In Section \ref{test}, we describe the empirical setting of the video-based cognitive test we have performed, stressing the advantages of a cognitive test based on videos with respect to more traditional text-based tests.
 We also present the empirical results, which violate the CHSH inequality in agreement with those of previous tests, thus indicating that entanglement is a natural candidate to theoretically model the empirical situation.